 - Less plastic makes our food, water & air cleaner and safer – Microplastic is found in our food, water, and air.
 Less plastic will decrease this issue.

-- Saves animals and human lives – Microplastics are everywhere, and we consume many of them without even knowing.
+- Saves animals and human lives – Microplastics are everywhere, and we consume many of them without knowing.
 Chemicals in plastic that leach out can be toxic and cause various health issues.
 Furthermore, thousands of animals die from getting entangled in plastics or digesting them.

-- Saves money – In the long run, reusable items are way cheaper than constantly purchasing more plastic.
+- Saves money – In the long run, reusable items are cheaper than constantly purchasing more plastic.

 - It helps sustain the environment for future generations